Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Stunning white sand beaches in Ontario

 There are well-known and well-loved beaches, such as Grand Bend on Lake Huron, one of Ontario’s original beach towns.
 As the longest freshwater beach in the world, Wasaga Beach on Georgian Bay needs little introduction.
 And the massive rolling sand dunes at Sandbanks Provincial Park are easily one of Ontario’s most impressive beaches.
-These gorgeous spots can get quite busy in the summer, so consider visiting mid-week or off-season.
+These gorgeous spots become busy in the summer, so consider visiting midweek or in the off-season.

-However, there are many more sunny Ontario destinations with sandy beaches that will make you think you’re on a tropical island getaway.
+However, there are many more sunny Ontario destinations with sandy beaches that will have you feeling like you’re on a tropical island getaway.

-Here's a selection of Ontario beaches to visit this summer.
+Here’s a selection of some of the best Ontario beaches to visit this summer.

 Southwestern Ontario